ralfspoeth/json/README.md

 ## Current Status

+THIS ALPHA VERSION OF 1.2 IS CURRENTLY UNDER ACTIVE DEVELOPMENT.

 The current version of the library is 1.2.0.
 It contains two breaking changes compared to version 1.1.x:
 * The common interface has been renamed from `Element` to `JsonValue`